bigbeartechworld/big-bear-scripts/casaos-fix-docker-api-version/README.md

 docker version
 ```

 Both the client and server API versions should now be compatible.
-The script installs Docker 24.0.7 which:
+The script installs Docker 28.0.x which:
-- Supports API version 1.43 (compatible with older CasaOS)
+- Supports API version 1.47 or 1.48 (compatible with modern CasaOS and newer distros)
-- Is stable and well-tested
+- Provides modern features while maintaining stability
+- Is one version behind the latest (29.0.x) for reliability
 - Is held at this version to prevent auto-upgrades
+- Works with both older CasaOS (via API override) and newer versions

 ### If the API version didn't change

-If you ran the script but `docker version` still shows a newer API version (1.45, 1.46, etc.), the script will display diagnostic information.
+If you ran the script but `docker version` still shows an unexpected API version, the script will display diagnostic information.
 Common causes and fixes:

 1. **Docker daemon didn't restart properly**
    ```bash